tabner0320/tabner0320/README.md

 -  Pursuing a **CIT degree at Jefferson Community & Technical College (JCTC)**
 -  Completed the **Code:You Web Development program**
--  Continuing my software development training with a focus on **C# and .NET**
+-  Continuing software development training with a focus on **C# and .NET**
--  Retired **U.S. Army veteran** with extensive experience in instruction, leadership, documentation, and technical processes
+-  Retired **U.S. Army veteran** with extensive experience in leadership, instruction, documentation, troubleshooting, and technical processes
 -  Building knowledge in **Microsoft Azure and cloud technologies**
 -  Interested in **AI, automation, software engineering, and project management**
 -  Building portfolio projects that solve practical, real-world problems